 What Are The Heck Glycemic Index And Glycemic Load?

 Glycemic Index(GI) ranges from zero to a hundred.
 The glucose is on the top.
 Foods rated 70 and more trigger high spikes of sugar in the blood.
 It is dangerous because of the excess of sugar in the blood calls for insulin.
 When the consumption of sugary foods is constant, sugar levels in the blood elevated, and insulin resistance can begin.
 It leads to diabetes with other complications.
 Besides it, the insulin resistance correlates with obesity.

 It is better to know the Glycemic Index.
 You can choose the lowest numbers which are not dangerous to your body.

 Glycemic Load (GL) is a better measure of carbohydrates.
 It will show how much food will raise sugar levels in the person’s blood after consuming it.
-Some foods such as carrots have a high Glycemic Index, but the glycemic load (GL)of carbohydrates is low.
-Carrots have plenty of water and fibers which dilute sugars.
+Some foods, such as carrots, have a high Glycemic Index, but carbohydrates’ glycemic load (GL) is low.
+Carrots have plenty of water and fibers, which dilute sugars.

 The low glycemic load is from one to ten, moderate from eleven to nineteen; the high GL will be 20 and up.

 Proteins do not have a direct influence on inflammation.
 However, proteins come along with fats or other substances.